George-P-1/Speech_Intelligibility_with_Neural_Networks/README.md

 This repository contains code for predicting speech intelligibility using deep learning models based on the Clarity Prediction Challenge ([CPC1](https://claritychallenge.org/docs/cpc1/cpc1_intro)) dataset.

-This work was part of a B\.Sc. thesis that aimed to investigate and develop neural networks for speech intelligibility prediction, evaluating their effectiveness against traditional intrusive objective metrics such as STOI.
+This work was part of a B\.Sc. thesis that aimed to investigate and develop neural networks for speech intelligibility prediction, evaluating their effectiveness against traditional intrusive objective metrics such as STOI[^1].

 ---